-The Robert Wood Johnson Foundation produces County Health Rankings on a number of important social determinants of health.
-One that we looked at is the percentage of population with severe housing problems which is defined by having one of the following four housing conditions: over-crowding, high housing costs, lack of complete kitchen facilities, or lack of complete plumbing facilities.
-Northampton County ranks 58 out of 67 counties in Pennsylvania, having 16% of all households have at least one of the four severe housing conditions.
-Bucks County is 48 out of 67 counties with the same rate as Pennsylvania at 15% of all households.
+Percentage of population with severe housing problems, according to the Robert Wood Johnson Foundation, is defined by having one of the following four housing conditions: over-crowding, high housing costs, lack of complete kitchen facilities, or lack of complete plumbing facilities.
+Lehigh County ranks 62 out of 67 counties in Pennsylvania, having 17% of all households have at least one of the four severe housing conditions.
+Throughout the state 15% of all households are considered having severe problems.